 Hudson began his managerial career in 2008 when he took over the reins of third-tier Real Maryland Monarchs at the age of 27.
 After a two-year spell with the club, he returned to England where he would work under Harry Redknapp at Tottenham Hotspur as a reserve team coach, before taking over English fifth-tier side Newport County in 2011.

 The Seattle, Washington native would then serve as head coach of the Bahrain U-23 and senior national teams from 2012-14.
 He led the U-23s to their first-ever major trophy at the U-23 Gulf Cup of Nations in 2013, before helping the senior side finish third at the 2013-14 West Asian Football Federation Championship.

 As a player, Hudson came up through the youth ranks at West Ham United before joining Dutch side NEC Nijmegen in 2001.
-He would finish his playing career as player-assistant with the Wilmington Hammerheads from 2006-08.
+He would finish his playing career as player-assistant with the Wilmington Hammerheads of the USL from 2005-07.

 From 2002-05 Hudson coached at the Academy/ youth level.